ipsitrath/r_exp/README.md

 The same plot with Rural and Urban grouping
 <p><img src="https://github.com/ipsitrath/r_exp/blob/master/Exp%201/plots/workersru.png"></p>

-Now lets see bring in ouput of the firms into the picture.
+Now let's see bring in output of the firms into the picture.
 The overall trend we can see here is that, firms with larger workforce produce greater outputs
 <p><img src="https://github.com/ipsitrath/r_exp/blob/master/Exp%201/plots/ovsw.png"></p>

 Now let's create a scatterplot of 'Gross Value Added' of the firms versus their no. workers with regression lines.